bwang1008/Rubik-Cube/README.md

 ## Run the Program

 1. Change the size of the Rubik's Cube in file `src/config.h`, line 21.
-The default should be `const int cubeWidth = 2;`.
+The default should be `const int cubeWidth = 3;`.
+For example, you could change it to `const int cubeWidth = 5;`.

 2. `./run.sh`